 In 2009, the American Association of School Librarians (AASL) named Field Trip Earth (www.fieldtripearth.org) a “Landmark Website for Education”, a distinction it shares with twenty other sites including GoogleEarth, the Smithsonian, the Library of Congress, and NASA.

-KidZone: kidZone is a Zoo exhibit where children play.
-It will provide a safe, reliable place for children to explore nature, connect with bugs and plants, develop empathy for animals and people, and enjoy everything under the Sun.
+kidzone: kidzone is a Zoo exhibit where children play.
+It provides a safe, reliable place for children to explore nature, connect with bugs and plants, develop empathy for animals and people, and enjoy everything under the Sun.

 This exhibit houses a building, the RTI International Training and Research Center for Children and Nature.
 This facility is a centerpiece for the Zoo’s growing profession training programs in Playful Pedagogy.

-Smart Carts Smart Carts are small, hands-on learning stations that are packed with interesting biological specimens and staff by enthusiastic staff and volunteers who are eager to share their knowledge of the Zoo and its animals.
+Smart Carts: Smart Carts are small, hands-on learning stations that are packed with interesting biological specimens and staffed by enthusiastic staff and volunteers who are eager to share their knowledge of the Zoo and its animals.
 These stations, which are funded primarily by gifts to the Zoo Society, reach out to the Zoo’s 750,000 annual visitors, helping them gain greater understanding.